 The two main types of fibre optic broadband now available in the UK are FTTC/SoGEA and FTTP.

-FTTC uses fibre optic cables to connect from the telephone exchange to green street boxes (the cabinets) which then carries the broadband connection to your office using copper wires.
+FTTC and SoGEA uses fibre optic cables to connect from the telephone exchange to green street boxes (the cabinets) which then carries the broadband connection to your office using copper wires.

-FTTC broadband is the most common setup for broadband in the UK.
-It makes use of existing street cabinets and infrastructure, which negates the need to dig up roads in established areas.
+FTTC broadband was the most common setup for broadband in the UK.
+It made use of existing street cabinets and infrastructure, which negates the need to dig up roads in established areas.

 This makes it accessible, as well as a lot cheaper to install than FTTP broadband.

-Fibre to the Premises (FFTP) uses only fibre optic cables, making it the fastest type of fibre on the market.
+Fibre to the Premises Broadband (FTTP) uses only fibre optic cables, making it the fastest type of fibre on the market.
 In fact, reaching speeds of up to 1Gbps.

 Avoiding the use of the on-street green cabinet, FTTP, as the name suggests, travels directly from the internet provider to the end-user.

-The downside of FTTC, currently, is its availability.
+The downside of FTTP, currently, is its availability.
 But that is changing.